 A community is a group of more than two people with a common sense of identity, who participate in ongoing, shared experiences to meet their needs.

 Let’s break that definition apart.
-Your branded community must:
+Your brand community must:

 - Have a specific business objective tied to it.

 - Have a leader (and ideally, an executive sponsor).

 - Have a space (a Facebook group, platform, or offline meetups, for instance).

 - Contain members with a common sense of identity (otherwise, why would they be there?).

 - Create ongoing, shared experiences.
 These can happen in any medium, online or offline or both.
 But they must be ongoing to be part of a community strategy.

 A branded community is an extension of the business itself.
 In essence, your community members build upon a shared mission and become part of a cocreation effort to reach your defined business goal.